 There are also 4 gates through which the building can be entered: the Sahaflar Kapisi in the north, the Takkeciler Kapisi in the south, the Zenneciler Kapisi in the west, and the Kuyumcular Kapisi in the east.

 Things to do in The Grand Bazaar?

-- The aroma of Turkish coffee, if you visit the Grand Bazaar, you should not leave without trying the authentic Turkish coffee that will enchant your senses with its smell and taste, and it is one of the most authentic coffees in the world since the Ottoman Empire was founded in the 16th century.
+- The aroma of Turkish coffee, If you visit the Grand Bazaar, you should not leave without trying the authentic Turkish coffee that will enchant your senses with its smell and taste, It is one of the most authentic coffees in the world since the Ottoman Empire was founded in the 16th century.
 Turkish coffee is known all over the world, so it is an absolute must!

 - Spices!
 It’s as simple as that.
 Turkish spices have been known to everyone since ancient times when the Ottomans brought the best spices from the East to Europe.